 - Season with salt and pressure cook the pulao for 2 to 3 whistles.
 I pressure cooked for 2 whistles.

-- When the pressure settles down on its own, then open the lid of the cooker.
+- When the pressure settles down on its own, then only open the lid of the cooker.

 - Gently fluff the rice.
 Garnish with coriander leaves or mint leaves.

-- Serve chana pulao hot with raita, pickle, papad or any veg salad.
+- Serve chole pulao hot with raita, pickle, papad or any veg salad.